 The Company has elected to present derivative assets and liabilities on the balance sheet on a trade-by-trade basis and does not offset amounts at the counterparty master agreement level.
-As of December 31, 2019 and 2018, there was no outstanding collateral paid or received.
-As of December 31, 2018, the commodity balances were not material.
+As of December 31, 2020 and 2019, there was no outstanding collateral paid or received.
 The following tables summarize the offsetting of derivatives by counterparty master agreement level: